Professor Peter Burke

 I still focus on Europe, but have also published (together with my Brazilian wife, Maria Lúcia Pallares-Burke), a study of a Brazilian historian and sociologist, Gilberto Freyre (1900-87).
 Moving from the sixteenth century to the twentieth presents problems as well as opportunities.
 When we studied Freyre, we were welcomed by his family, spoke to his friends and followers and worked in his house (now the Gilberto Freyre Foundation), reading his letters and looking for the comments that he regularly scribbled in the margins of the books he was studying.
 When we were writing our book we wanted to criticize as well as to celebrate Freyre’s work and we began to ask ourselves ‘What will his son or his daughter or his grandchildren think of this?’.
 We made the criticisms anyway, but I could not help thinking how much simpler it was to work on the 16th century, since everyone concerned is safely dead.

 My approach to history has long been interdisciplinary, and I have learned a great deal from anthropologists, art historians, geographers, sociologists, linguists and students of literature.
 For this reason, among others, I have always found Emmanuel College to be not only a friendly but also a stimulating environment, where neighbours at lunch or dinner can answer one’s questions about their subject.
 It is also, especially for Life Fellows, one of the best places in the world to retire, since the college continues to support one’s research as well as providing an agreeable environment in which to pursue it.
-For this reason my most recent book is dedicated ‘to Emmanuel College’.
+For this reason my most recent book, Exiles and Expatriates in the History of Knowledge (2017), is dedicated ‘to Emmanuel College’.